rweddell/CustomerServiceBot/README.md

 Bot: All BotBank locations are open 7am-4pm Monday-Friday!
 Bot: Is there anything else I can help with?
 You: No that's all
 Bot: Glad I could help.
-Thanks for choosing BotBank Have a nice day.
+Thanks for choosing BotBank!
+Have a nice day.
 ```

 ## Creating a virtual environment with venv